FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Variables/README.md

 for all subsequent shaders within that effect and can not be changed by the shader.
 If these constants come from the user effect settings, or if they are auto-synced parameters,
 then the CPU may pass another value to the GPU (the effect) with the following frame. (e.g., keyframing).
+Formulas in global variables are not allowed.
+Variables which are to be calculated are declared directly in the shader or the function.
+Alternatively, we can use `#define` to define global values or create a macro for calculations.

 ### Variable types: